- csrc home

 In addition, a number of guidelines, reference implementations, and conformance tests have been identified as being needed to: implement and use the PIV system; protect the personal privacy of all subscribers of the PIV system; authenticate identity source documents to obtain the correct legal name of the person applying for a PIV "card"; electronically obtain and store required biometric data (e.g., fingerprints, facial images) from the PIV system subscriber; create a PIV "card" that is "personalized" with data needed by the PIV system to later grant access to the subscriber to Federal facilities and information systems; assure appropriate levels of security for all applicable Federal applications; and provide interoperability among Federal organizations using the standards.
 These activities will be pursued as resources permit.

-NIST announced the release of Special Publication 800-78-1, Cryptographic Algorithms and Key Sizes for Personal Identity Verification on August 2nd, 2007.
+NIST announced the release of Special Publication 800-78-1 (updated 11/2013 - SP 800 78-1 has been superseded by SP 800-78-3), Cryptographic Algorithms and Key Sizes for Personal Identity Verification on August 2nd, 2007.
 NIST has added a clarification regarding the effective date of this document.
 Please see Section 1.4 of the document on the http://csrc.nist.gov/piv-program/fips201-support-docs.html web page for the clarification.

 NIST is pleased to announce the release of Special Publication 800-78-1, Cryptographic Algorithms and Key Sizes for Personal Identity Verification.
 The document has been modified to enhance interoperability, simplify the development of relying party applications, and enhance alignment with the National Security Agency's Suite B Cryptography.
 In addition, a new cryptographic migration timeline has been developed based on advances in cryptoanalysis of algorithms as well as operational deployment considerations.